-History and Mission of the ALDE Group
+History of the ALDE Group

 The history of all political Groups in the Council is relatively recent.
 It was not until after the celebration of the Council of Europe's 25th anniversary in 1964 that the Rules of Procedure of the Consultative Assembly (its name was not changed to Parliamentary Assembly until 1974) discreetly mentioned that members now had the possibility of forming political groups.
 There are two main reasons why all political groupings encountered serious difficulties in establishing themselves in the Council of Europe and are a relatively recent phenomenon, namely the complexity of the original structure of the Council of Europe and dominant role which, from the outset, the Rules of Procedure of the Parliamentary Assembly assigned to the national delegations.

 Today any school textbook will tell us that the Council of Europe was founded on May 1949.
 What has since been forgotten are the passionate debates which preceded its foundation.
 There was a clash between two apparently contradictory theses.
 Belgium and France wanted a European Union whose central body would be a parliament with its own members appointed by the member States, whereas the United Kingdom was pressing for the creation of a 'diplomatic club' composed of government representatives.
 Ultimately both theses were adopted.
 What emerged was the Council of Europe, an institution for co-operation between States, with a permanent secretariat and two organs: the Committee of Ministers and the Parliamentary Assembly.
 However, the founding States gave precedence to the sovereignty of the member States and left the Council of Europe, as its name suggests, with only a consultative role.
 This arrangement offered parliamentarians very little scope for exercising their power to shape policy in the Council of Europe and therefore continued to make the national parliaments the focus of their political activity.